StianJS/Offshore-wind-farms-for-PyWake/README.md

 The wind farms modelled are Borssele I & II, Borssele III & IV, the Borssele wind farm zone, Borkum Riffgrund II and Hornsea project 2.

-Note: These models are made from data from public sources and have not been validated
+Note: These models are made from data and information from public sources and have not been verified.